Pride & Prejudice (2005 film): Casting

-Wright found casting of the film to be difficult because he was very particular about "the types of people [he] wanted to work with".
+Wright found casting the film difficult because he was very particular about "the types of people I wanted to work with".
 While interviewing to direct, he insisted that the actors match the ages of the characters in the novel.
-Wright specifically cast actors that had rapport on and off screen, and insisted that they partake in three weeks of rehearsal in improvisation workshops.
-Wright also had to balance who he thought was best for each role with what the producers wanted – mainly a big name attraction.
-Though Wright had not initially pictured someone as attractive as English actress Keira Knightley for the lead role of Elizabeth Bennet, he cast her after realising that the actress "is really a tomboy [and] has a lively mind and a great sense of humour".
+Wright specifically cast actors who had rapport on and off screen, and insisted that they partake in three weeks of rehearsal in improvisation workshops.
+He also had to balance who he thought was best for each role with what the producers wanted—mainly a big name.
+Though Wright had not initially pictured someone as attractive as Keira Knightley as Elizabeth, he cast her after realising that she "is really a tomboy [and] has a lively mind and a great sense of humour".
+On The Graham Norton Show, Knightley said, "He initially thought I was too pretty, but then he met me and said "Oh, no, you're fine!".
 Knightley at the time was known for Bend It Like Beckham and the Pirates of the Caribbean film series.
-She had been an Austen fan since age 7, but initially feared taking the role out of apprehension that she would be doing "an absolute copy of Jennifer Ehle's performance", which she deeply admired.
+She had been an Austen fan since the age of seven, but initially feared taking the role out of apprehension that she would be doing "an absolute copy of Jennifer Ehle's performance", which she deeply admired.
 Knightley believed Elizabeth is "what you aspire to be: she's funny, she's witty and intelligent.
 She's a fully rounded and very much loved character."
-For the period, the actress studied etiquette, history and dancing but ran into trouble when she acquired a short haircut while preparing for her role in the bounty hunter film Domino.
+For the period, she studied etiquette, history and dancing, but ran into trouble when she acquired a short haircut while preparing for her role in the bounty hunter film Domino.

-Webster found the casting of Darcy especially hard due to the character's iconic status and because "Colin Firth cast a very long shadow" as the 1995 Darcy.
-Wright later commented that his choice of Knightley allowed him to cast comparative unknown Matthew Macfadyen, something that would have been impossible had he chosen a less well-known actress for Elizabeth Bennet.
+Webster found casting Darcy especially hard due to the character's iconic status and because "Colin Firth cast a very long shadow".
+Wright later said that casting Knightley allowed him to cast comparative unknown Matthew Macfadyen, which would have been impossible had he chosen a lesser-known actress for Elizabeth.
 Macfadyen at the time was known for his role in the British television spy series Spooks, but had no recognition internationally.
-A fan of the actor's television work, Wright called Macfadyen "a proper manly man ...
+A fan of his television work, Wright called Macfadyen "a proper manly man ...
 I didn't want a pretty boy kind of actor.
 His properties were the ones I felt I needed [for Darcy].
 Matthew's a great big hunk of a guy."